suBOTai3/infinity-and-beyond/bio.md

 ## What I am not:

 I don't claim to have full knowledge, and probably ;) never will.
-It is important to note my field of expertise (software development) and also note my lack of expertise, thought I am willing to learn.
+It is important to note my field of expertise (software development) and also note my lack of expertise, though I am willing to learn.

 What I am NOT is:

 * A mathematician <sup>**</sup>
 * A philosopher <sup>**</sup>